tardate/LittleArduinoProjects/BoldportClub/Touchy/README.md

 ### Adding the Battery Clip

-I added the batter clip next so I could finish work on one side of the board before completing the surface mount components on the other side.
+I added the battery clip next so I could finish work on one side of the board before completing the surface mount components on the other side.

 For this I switched to 2% Ag (63sn37pb2Ag) that I find best for shiny domes ... and made big shiny balls!